AaronE314/CP476/readme.txt

 Assignment_ID: CP476A0
 Homework statement: I claim that the enclosed submission is my individual work

+Link to your web page: https://hopper.wlu.ca/~exle9710/

+Other links

 Link to the github account: https://github.com/AaronE314

 Link to project on github: https://github.com/AaronE314/CP476